Brandin Cooks: 2013 season

 Cooks started the 2013 season with 13 receptions for 196 yards and two touchdowns in the 49–46 loss to Eastern Washington.
 In the next game, against Hawaii, he had seven receptions for 92 yards and two touchdowns in the 33–14 victory.
 One week later, against Utah, he had nine receptions for 210 yards and three touchdowns in the 51–48 victory.
 The performance marked his only game as a Beaver with three receiving touchdowns.
 In the following game against San Diego State, he had a collegiate career-high 14 receptions for 141 yards in the 34–30 victory.
 His 14 receptions tied a school single-game record with Mike Hass and Isaiah Hodgins.
 He continued to perform well with nine receptions for 168 yards and two touchdowns against Colorado in the next game, a 44–17 victory.
 Cooks started October with 11 receptions for 137 yards and two touchdowns against Washington State in the 52–24 victory.
 In the following week against California, he had 13 receptions for a collegiate career-high 232 yards and a touchdown in the 49–17 victory.
 His 232 receiving yards were the second-most in a game in school history, behind Mike Hass's 293 against Boise State in 2004.
 In the next two games, against Stanford and USC, he had receiving touchdowns in both games.
 On November 23, against Washington, he had 10 receptions for 117 yards and a touchdown in the 69–27 loss.
 In the regular season finale against Oregon, he had ten receptions for 110 yards in the 36–35 loss.
 Oregon State finished with a 6–6 record and qualified for the Hawaii Bowl.
 Against Boise State, he had eight receptions for 60 yards and a touchdown in the 38–23 victory.

 Cooks finished the 2013 season with 128 receptions for 1,730 yards and 16 touchdowns.
-Cooks's receptions and receiving yards were Pac-12 records.
+Cooks's receptions and receiving yards were Pac-12 Conference records.
 His 128 receptions shattered the school single-season record, previously held by James Rodgers and Markus Wheaton with 91 each.
 He was held to under 100 yards only four times and exceeded 200 yards in a game twice.
 At the end of the season, he won the Fred Biletnikoff Award and was a consensus All-American.
 He was the second Oregon State player to win the Biletnikoff Award, the first being Mike Hass in 2005.
 He finished his collegiate career among the best in school history by being second in receptions, third in receiving yards, and first in receiving touchdowns.
 Cooks and quarterback Sean Mannion teamed up for 23 receiving touchdowns over their careers, a school record for a quarterback-receiver tandem.

-On January 2, 2014, Cooks announced that he would forgo his senior season and enter the 2014 NFL Draft.
+On January 2, 2014, Cooks announced that he would forgo his senior season and enter the 2014 NFL draft.

 In addition to football, Cooks ran track at Oregon State.
 He earned a second-place finish in the 60-meter dash at the 2012 UW Invitational, clocking a personal-best time of 6.81 seconds.